Pediatric Epworth Sleepiness Scale Calculator

 ESS-CHAD is a medical abbreviation for Epworth Sleepiness Scale for Children and Adolescents.
 This tool is a straightforward method to assess how easy does your child fall asleep and whether this behavior is still within normal range. 😴

-ESS-CHAD contains 8 easy questions, describing everyday situations typical for the child's way of life – they serve as a screening test that helps us choose patients that may need further tests and specific treatment.
+contains 8 easy questions describing everyday situations typical for the child's way of life – they serve as a screening test that helps us choose patients that may need further tests and specific treatment.

 The modified Epworth sleepiness scale in pediatrics contains different questions than its adult version – as everyone can image, we can't ask a child about drinking alcohol or driving a vehicle.